Phased Retirement

 Will my PTEA be adjusted while in phased retirement?

-If necessary, the College in consultation with the department will determine whether suitable adjustments to the PTEA form should be made during the phased retirement period.
+If necessary, the College, in consultation with the department, will determine whether suitable adjustments to the PTEA form should be made during the phased retirement period.

 As a faculty member, can my teaching load be split unevenly during phased retirement?

-With DEO and Area AD approval, faculty in the Phased Retirement program may elect to split their teaching to have a semester with 0 teaching effort.
-However, the total workload allocation must be the same during the fall semester as the spring semester.
-For example, a faculty normally teaching a 2/2 load may teach a 2/0 load in the program, so long as during the 0 teaching semester, the faculty is engaged in a workload of research & service at the same percent as the overall effort in the 2-course semester.
-In this example, if the faculty was reducing to 65% in year 1, they could potentially work:
+With DEO and Area AD approval, faculty in the Phased Retirement program may elect to split their teaching to have a semester with zero teaching effort.
+However, the total workload allocation must be the same during the fall and spring semesters.
+For example, a faculty member normally teaching a 2/2 load may teach a 2/0 load in the program, so long as during the semester with no teaching, the faculty member is engaged in research and service at the same percentage as the overall effort in the teaching semester.

 Fall Semester: